 Moving day is just about the most hectic day you can have.
-Between packing, planning, taking care of things around the house, and the professional movers trying to get everything moved in before they have to head out, it can be a nightmare if you aren’t prepared.
+Between packing and planning, taking care of things around the house.
+The professional movers trying to get everything moved in before they have to head out, it can be a nightmare if you aren’t prepared.

-Keeping a running list of remaining tasks to complete on moving day can help you finish packing in a calm, organized manner and leave you feeling more prepared as you hit the road.
-It helps to have an idea of exactly what needs to get done before the movers arrive at your door, and how long those tasks will take you.
+Keeping a running list of remaining tasks to complete on moving day can help you finish packing in a calm, organized manner.
+It will leave you feeling more prepared as you hit the road.
+It helps to have an idea of exactly what needs to get done before the movers arrive at your door.
+And how long those tasks will take you.

 The best way to wake up early on the moving day is to set your alarm the night before.
-Go to bed at a reasonable hour, and you will be fresh and ready to meet the movers before they arrive at your doorstep.
+Go to bed at a reasonable hour.
+You will be fresh and ready to meet the movers before they arrive at your doorstep.
 Once they are onsite, let them know where all of your furniture is, and box up or start packing any items that won’t fit in the truck.
 The movers will do the heavy lifting from there.

-- Make sure your electronic devices are charged
+Make sure your electronic devices are charged on moving day

 Whether you are driving cross-country or relocating to a new apartment in the same city, all your valuable electronic devices need to be charged and ready to go.
 This is especially true when you need to coordinate with family members on the placement of furniture and other items at your destination.

-A cell phone can be life-saving during a move, and even though you may not be able to use it on moving day, it’s always nice to know that if there is an emergency you are ready to contact family or your mover.
+A cell phone can be life-saving during a move.
+Even though you may not be able to use it on moving day.
+It’s always nice to know that if there is an emergency you are ready to contact family or your mover.

-When hoping for a smooth transition from one residence to another, putting together a first night bag is important and can help make a stressful move more manageable.
+When hoping for a smooth transition from one residence to another, putting together a first night bag is important.
+It can help make a stressful move more manageable.

 Make sure to pack up a few essentials for your first night such as pajamas, toiletries bag, charger for any electronics, a change of clothes, paper plates, and plastic utensils.
 This will save you time so that you can focus on getting everything ready for moving day.

 Packing a cooler for your moving day is an easy way to ensure that you’re eating and drinking enough.
-Proper hydration is essential during a move since it’s often combined with the heavy lifting — which in turn requires a great deal of energy.
-Snacks are also important for the same reason: proper nutrition.
+Proper hydration is essential during a move.
+Since it’s often combined with the heavy liftin which in turn requires a great deal of energy.
+Hence, snacks are also important for the same reason: proper nutrition.